 What hardware is available?

-First Data FD130 terminal
+- First Data FD150 terminal

-First Data pricing and fees
+Fiserv pricing and fees

 Pros and cons

-No online application.
+- No online application.
 Despite its size and resources, the only way to apply is by phone.

-Account fees.
+- Account fees.
 Be on the lookout for application fees, monthly account fees and annual maintenance fees.

-First Data reviews and complaints
+Fiserv reviews and complaints